cakephp/docs/en/controllers/components/authentication.rst

 After logging a user in, you'll generally want to redirect them back to where they came from.
-Pass a URL in to set the destination a user should be redirected to upon logging in.
+Pass a URL in to set the destination a user should be redirected to after logging in.

-If no parameter is passed, it gets the authentication redirect URL.
-The URL returned is as per following rules:
+If no parameter is passed, the returned URL will use the following rules:

 - Returns the normalized URL from the ``redirect`` query string value if it is present and for the same domain the current app is running on.
 Before 3.4.0,